fadden/CiderPress2/MakeDist/README.md

 This does not try to remove "MakeDist/bin", since it will likely be executing.

 If Visual Studio is active, it will recreate the directory structure immediately.

+# Version Numbers #

+The version number used for packaging comes from `GlobalAppVersion.AppVersion` in the AppCommon library.
+This is the same version object used by the GUI and CLI applications.
+It's important to do a full build in Visual Studio *before* running a MakeDist build, so that the MakeDist binary has the updated version number.

+The DiskArc library has its own version number, in DiskArc.Defs.

+The [documentation publisher](../ndocs/publish.py) has a copy of the version number, primarily for generating the download links in the installation documentation.